White House seeks revisions to Dems' FISA rebuttal memo, halting release

 Further, they said the application “failed to disclose” funding from the Clinton campaign and DNC.

 The referral also helped explain a point of contention in recent days, after Nunes seemed to admit on “Fox & Friends” that the FBI application did include a “footnote” acknowledging some political origins of the dossier.
-This admission helped fueled Democratic claims that the dossier’s political connection was not concealed from the surveillance court as alleged.
+This admission helped fuel Democratic claims that the dossier’s political connection was not concealed from the surveillance court as alleged.

 According to Grassley and Graham’s referral, the FBI “noted to a vaguely limited extent the political origins of the dossier” in a footnote that said the information was compiled at the direction of a law firm “who had hired an ‘identified U.S. person’ – now known as Glenn Simpson of Fusion GPS.”
 A subsequent passage in the letter is redacted.
 But they said the DNC and Clinton campaign were not mentioned.